grantwinney/GhostSharp/README.md

 ## Release Notes

+* 1.0.8 - 🐛 Several fields marked as updateable that aren't. (thx for the heads up @unnanego)
-* 1.0.7 - Implement the Themes endpoint.
+* 1.0.7 - ⭐ Implement the Themes admin endpoint. (thx for pointing me in the right direction @naz)
-* 1.0.6 - Stabilize for v3.
+* 1.0.6 - ⭐ Implement API v3.
-* 1.0.5 - Begin implementing v3 of the API.
-* 1.0.4 - General code cleanup.
+* 1.0.4 - 🧹 Code cleanup.
 Added license to NuGet package.
-* 1.0.3 - Covers stable Admin API endpoints, currently posts, pages, images, site.
-* 1.0.2 - Beginning work to support Admin API.<br>***Breaking change:** GhostAPI is now split into GhostContentAPI and GhostAdminAPI*
+* 1.0.3 - ⭐ Implement Admin API v2 endpoints (posts, pages, images, site)<br>***Breaking change:** GhostAPI is now split into GhostContentAPI and GhostAdminAPI*
-* 1.0.1 - Added comments to aid in intellisense.
+* 1.0.1 - 🧹 Added comments to aid in intellisense.
-* 1.0.0 - Covers the Content API endpoints.
+* 1.0.0 - ⭐ Implement Content API endpoints.